-We’ve all seen it, viral news stories of miserable children on flights.
+We’ve all seen it, the horror of flying with kids, viral news stories of miserable children on flights.
 Comments flood the news thread about bad parenting and rude passengers.
 Then we see parents who went above and beyond, handing out apology bags filled with snacks, ear plugs and pleas for compassion.
 With seeing these stories, the sheer thought of taking a flight with your young child might seem terrifying.
 The worry and expectation far exceed the actual stress of the flight.
 Use these tips for a stress-free flight:

 Follow TSA’s guidelines carefully for a fast security clearance.
 Wear metal-free clothes, easy slip-on shoes and buy drinks at the gate.
 Keep an eye out for family security lines and plan for a longer clearance time if you are carrying breast milk, juices or formula.

 Airports offer pre-boarding as a benefit to families with young children, but pre-boarding also causes your children to wait even longer in a stuffy plane before takeoff.
 Consider the value of pre-boarding and if you really need that extra time to get settled on the plane.
 If not, board at regular time.

 Flying early to travel with sleepy children, plus the airports and planes are less crowded.
 When you’re flying short distances, avoid layovers that extend travel time.
 If you’re making a long flight, consider a long layover to give your child a chance to get off the plane and explore.

 When choosing a seat for your child, give them the window.
 Not only does the window seat provide a better view, it also gives a buffer from the aisle and other passengers.
 Additionally, although you may think a car seat on the plane is cumbersome, consider bringing it.
 The car seat provides a safer flying experience and a familiar comfort for your child.